Japanese Patterns of Design

 First visit to the shrine

 Parents visit a shrine with a boy dressed in a festive kimono on the 31st day after birth and a girl dressed in a festive kimono on the 33rd day.
-The whole family prays for the infant’s growth and for the gods’ blessings.
+The family prays for the infant’s growth and the gods’ blessings.

-The first celebrating meal
+The first celebratory meal

-A ceremony in which rice and sea bream are prepared and served to the infant at 100 to 120 days of age.
-People also call it “The First Chopsticks Ceremony”.
+A ceremony in which rice and seabream are prepared and served to the infant at 100 to 120 days of age.
+People also call it “The First Chopsticks Ceremony.”

 Shichigosan